Watch These 2 Charts For The Continuation Of The Gold Bull Market

 If anything the 2 crucially important intermarket influencers we track for the gold market is the Euro chart as well as inflation expectations.

-The first chart is the Euro chart we use in our premium Momentum Investing service.
+The first chart is the Euro chart we use in our premium service.
 Yes there are many lines and colors on there, and that’s obviously on purpose.
 We track intermarket effects, intramarket dynamics and chart patterns on this one single chart.
 This article is not meant to dissect our methodology, but rather to use a snapshot to make a point about the gold market.

 A few weeks ago we saw this potential Euro breakout out of a 2 year downtrend, see yellow circle.
 This breakout failed.

-No coincidence we took a silver market position in our Momentum Investing service early on this breakout.
+No coincidence we took a silver market position in our premium service early on this breakout.
 We were early enough to exit this trade once we got the signs of the failed breakout, and we were able to close our position with a 4% profit.
 Great, isn’t it, to see the market turn a trend and still make money.

 euro chart